Nā Pua Makani

-Nā Pua Makani is a wind energy project located in Kahuku that will harness the plentiful wind resources of Oʻahu’s North Shore and convert it into clean, sustainable energy.
+Nā Pua Makani is a wind energy project in Kahuku that will harness the plentiful wind resources of O‘ahu’s North Shore and convert it into renewable, sustainable energy for the island.
+The project is slated to be operational in Summer 2020.

 Frequently Asked Questions